Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Examples of Biodiversity Net Gain

-For mandatory biodiversity net gain to be successful, planning permission applicants must work within the guidelines of the mitigation hierarchy.
+For mandatory biodiversity net gain to be successful, applicants of planning permissions must work within the guidelines of the mitigation hierarchy.
 In simple terms, the mitigation hierarchy works as a suggested structure that determines the most suitable course of action on development sites, all while protecting present animal species, enhancing habitats, and delivering net gain calculated using the current biodiversity metric.

 Benefits of Biodiversity Net Gain

-Introducing a biodiversity tariff within the biodiversity net gain policy was partially utilised as an incentive for retaining irreplaceable habitats and plant life on-site, and to encourage people to get involved in local habitat creation, enhancement schemes and any initiatives from other organisations that aim to preserve the environment, undertake habitat creation on a larger scale, develop land that grows natural capital, or even combat climate change.
-Fortunately, the society claim that their sample saw a low percentage of purchased biodiversity units, as 95% of the units were delivered on-site or on neighbouring plots of land.
+Introducing a biodiversity tariff within the biodiversity net gain policy was partially utilised as an incentive for retaining irreplaceable habitats and plant life on-site, and to encourage people to get involved in local habitat creation, enhancement schemes and any initiatives from other organisations that aim to preserve the environment, undertake habitat creation on a larger scale, develop land that grows natural capital, or even combat climate change via, for example, remedying water and air pollution.
+Fortunately, the society claims that their sample saw a low percentage of purchased biodiversity units, as 95% of the units were delivered on-site or on neighbouring plots of land.

 Why is Biodiversity Important?

 The concept of biodiversity is important for a number of reasons, and it applies globally regardless of country.
 Key benefits that biodiversity offers include:

 - Facilitating a scientific understanding of the natural world